— ◆ —

 "What would your business look like if this problem simply did not exist?"

-This is the dimensionalization question.
+The dimensionalization question.
 Let them build the picture.
 Do not rush it.

 Section 3 of 5